-When you are investing for up to a 30-year time horizon with a goal of not outliving your money, how you implement can be very important.
+When you are investing for up to a 30-year time horizon with a goal of not outliving your money, your implementation plan can be very important.
 Whatever happens in the economy and in markets over that time - recessions, recoveries, bear or bull markets - your portfolio has to be able to provide you with income.